Zaharid/validobj/doc/source/index.rst

 Validobj is a library that processes semistructured input coming from sources a JSON mapping or a YAML configuration file  into more structured Python objects.
-Currently it only has one API function, :py:func:`validobj.validation.parse_input`, but it can do quite a bit!
+The main API function, :py:func:`validobj.validation.parse_input`, takes care of that

 .. literalinclude:: ../examples/basic.py